saracoth/newdark-mods/doc/Installation and Removal.md

 ## Manual Installation Method

-:warning: Do **not** use this method if you have DMM installed.
+:warning: Do **not** use this method if you have Dark Engine Mod Manager installed.
 If you have a dmm.exe program in your game directory, I recommend installing mods through DMM instead.
+If you don't have DMM, consider installing it individually or as part of a fresh [TFix](https://www.ttlg.com/forums/showthread.php?t=134733)/[TFix2](https://www.ttlg.com/forums/showthread.php?t=149669) installation in place of your current Thief/Thief 2 install.

 1. Create a ```Mods``` folder in your game directory, like "C:\Games\Thief 2 The Metal Age\Mods"
 2. Create a ```Just4Fun``` folder inside that, like "C:\Games\Thief 2 The Metal Age\Mods\Just4Fun"